twingl/trailblazer-browser/README.md

 Once the app is built (current revisions should be checked in, but build prior to loading to ensure their versions are consistent), you can load the unpacked app from the `APP_ROOT` directory

+## Gulp Tasks

+    gulp [TASK]

+Task can be:

+* `autobuild`: Watches the `/templates`, `/styles` and `/scripts` directories.
+When changes are detected it will compile and assemble the app, ready for loading into Chrome.

+* `watch`: Watches the `/templates` and `/scripts` directories.
+When changes are detected, it will initiate the spec runner task, `gulp spec`

+* `spec`: Runs the tests/specs for the application.
+Not yet implemented.

+* `assemble`: Takes the source files in `/templates`, `/styles`, `/scripts` and runs them through their compilers (Handlebars, SASS, CoffeeScript respectively).
+The compiled output is concatenated (and minified in the case of JS), and output into an intermediate directory outside of `APP_ROOT`.
+The compiled and minified source from the intermediate directory is then copied into the appropriate directory in `/APP_ROOT`

+* `release`: Performs a clean compilation of the application, resulting in a package ready to deploy to the Chrome web store.
+The output archive is tagged with the version, read from the manifest, of the form:
+`<name>-<version>.zip`.
+Note that `<name>` is not read from the manifest, but declared in gulpfile.js